vmccready/home-saleprice-eda/README.md

 ![](img/mean_price_time.png)

 ### Narrowing to Single Family Residences
+#### Use codes
 The data we would like to observe specifically are values for single family residences.
 This is the most available home type and the lowest cost of entry for both investors and people looking for a place to live.
 Use Codes distinguish the different types of homes.
+T

 ![](img/use_code_counts.png)